-The Golden Circle is an extremely popular day trip from Reykjavik.
-We decided to spend two days here to take advantage of having a car and two kids who like to get up early.
+The Golden Circle is an extremely popular day trip from Reykjavik and should be part of your family Iceland vacation.
+We decided to spend two days in the Golden Circle to take advantage of having a car and two kids who like to get up early.
 This allowed us to beat the crowds at several of Iceland’s most popular attractions, which makes the experience that much more special.
 If you have the time during your visit, we recommend staying in the area.

 Our first stop in the Golden Circle area was the þórufoss waterfall.
 This waterfall is located on a poorly maintained dirt road section of Highway 48 – driving southeast we were dodging potholes for a long way leading up to the waterfall.
 We pulled into the parking lot and the wind was blowing so hard the rain was literally falling sideways, so rather than go through all the effort of getting the kids dressed up in their winter and rain gear, we left them in the car and took turns walking down to the viewpoint for a look.
 It’s a pretty nice waterfall, but with the weather so awful, it was merely a quick look and then back in the car.
 It looked like there were some walking paths around, so on a nicer day you could probably spend a little time exploring and finding different vantage points to enjoy the views.